Bill Watterson: After Calvin and Hobbes

 In October 2013, the magazine Mental Floss published an interview with Watterson, only the second since the strip ended.
 Watterson again confirmed that he would not be revisiting Calvin and Hobbes, and that he was satisfied with his decision.
 He also gave his opinion on the changes in the comic-strip industry and where it would be headed in the future:

 In 2013 the documentary Dear Mr. Watterson, exploring the cultural impact of Calvin and Hobbes, was released.
 Watterson himself did not appear in the film.

 On February 26, 2014, Watterson published his first cartoon since the end of Calvin and Hobbes: a poster for the documentary Stripped.

 In 2014, Watterson co-authored The Art of Richard Thompson with Washington Post cartoonist Nick Galifianakis and David Apatoff.

 In June 2014, three strips of Pearls Before Swine (published June 4, June 5, and June 6, 2014) featured guest illustrations by Watterson after mutual friend Nick Galifianakis connected him and cartoonist Stephan Pastis, who communicated via e-mail.
 Pastis likened this unexpected collaboration to getting "a glimpse of Bigfoot".
 "I thought maybe Stephan and I could do this goofy collaboration and then use the result to raise some money for Parkinson's research in honor of Richard Thompson.
 It seemed like a perfect convergence", Watterson told The Washington Post.
 The day that Stephan Pastis returned to his own strip, he paid tribute to Watterson by alluding to the final strip of Calvin and Hobbes from December 31, 1995.

 On November 5, 2014, a poster was unveiled, drawn by Watterson for the 2015 Angoulême International Comics Festival where he was awarded the Grand Prix in 2014.

 On April 1, 2016, for April Fools' Day, Berkeley Breathed posted on Facebook that Watterson had signed "the franchise over to my 'administration'".
 He then posted a comic with Calvin, Hobbes, and Opus all featured.
 The comic is signed by Watterson, though the degree of his involvement was speculative.
 Breathed posted another "Calvin County" strip featuring Calvin and Hobbes, also "signed" by Watterson on April 1, 2017, along with a fake New York Times story ostensibly detailing the "merger" of the two strips.
 Berkeley Breathed included Hobbes in a November 27, 2017, strip as a stand-in for the character Steve Dallas.
 Hobbes has also returned in the June 9, 11, and 12, 2021, strips as a stand-in for Bill The Cat.

-Collaborating with American caricaturist, John Kascht, Watterson authored "a fable for grown-ups" called The Mysteries set to be released on October 10, 2023 via Andrews McMeel Publishing.